azbardini/firebase-usage-monitor/README.md

 #### :key: How to get the Firebase token? (`firebaseToken`)

-First you'll need to login firebase in terminal, asking for a token.
+First you'll need to log in Firebase in terminal, asking for a token.

 `firebase login:ci`

-Then, access the URL provided and log in to your google account.
+Then, access the URL provided and log in to your Google account.
-If everything went fine, you'll get a firebase token:
+If everything went fine, you'll get a Firebase token:

 ```
 ✔  Success!
 Use this token to login on a CI server: